nhingyen/notes-pwa/README.md

 # Notes App

-Ứng dụng ghi chú Progressive Web App (PWA) được xây dựng bằng React, hỗ trợ Markdown và hoạt động offline.
+A Progressive Web App (PWA) for note-taking built with React, supporting Markdown and offline functionality.

 ## Features